mrdbourke/cs329s-ml-deployment-tutorial/README.md

 > But wait, what happens when you run `make gcloud-deploy`?

-When you run `make gcloud-deploy`, the `gcloud-deploy` commaned within the Makefile ([`food-vision/Makefile`](https://github.com/mrdbourke/cs329s-ml-deployment-tutorial/blob/main/food-vision/Makefile)) gets triggered.
+When you run `make gcloud-deploy`, the `gcloud-deploy` command within the Makefile ([`food-vision/Makefile`](https://github.com/mrdbourke/cs329s-ml-deployment-tutorial/blob/main/food-vision/Makefile)) gets triggered.

 `make gcloud-deploy` is actually an alias for running: